 But as a result, new mental disorders are added, or existing ones are aggravated.
 The question is not in any particularly vulnerable group of people.
 This study also shows that information game and network technologies are the main risk factor for the development of these behavioral dependencies and comorbid psychopathology, up to suicidal behavior.

-The following issues will be considered during the round table:
+The following issues will be considered during the online conference:

 - General overview of the problem of game dependencies and online social networking sites (SNS) in modern society: